MadSimple/ChinesePostman/README.md

 ```
 The start/end vertex is 2.

-Repeating entries in the graph will not add duplicate edges.
-You can add new vertices with a
-distance of 0 from other vertices if the original graph contains duplicate edges.

 The list above shows the path to traverse each edge and return to vertex 2.

 Some edges in the solution are duplicated.
 This is unavoidable.
 A more detailed explanation of how to solve the problem is below.